 Questions about charging?

-Our Egg Charging Subscription is currently only available in the UK right now.
+Our Egg EV Charger Plan is currently only available in the UK right now.
 All you need is access to private, off-street parking and the permission to install a charge point if you don’t own your home (e.g. if you’re renting).

 There are lots of different chargers out there, and it can be a bit overwhelming.
-To make things simple, we only offer one charger that we fully believe in.
-Our charger of choice (the Indra Smart PRO) is dubbed ‘the world’s smartest charger’.
-A big claim we know, but after testing all of the chargers on the market, we stand by it!
+Our charger of choice is the Indra Smart PRO - after testing all of the chargers on the market, we think this one is cracking!

 Is it compatible with any electric vehicle?

 Yes, our services are fully compatible with all electric vehicles.

 Yes.
 You will own your charger from the moment we install it at your property.
 Our EV Charger Plan is simply an easy way to buy a charger, spreading the cost over 36 months.
 Plus, with Egg Plus included, you can sit back and relax knowing your charger is covered if anything goes wrong.

 You can manage your charger remotely from our app.
 Once you’ve had your charger installed, you will be given the login details.
 After which, you can schedule when your car should charge (e.g. at the cheapest or most convenient times), track how much you are spending and ask for support.